 Figure 1.
 The cyberball task.
 Participants were represented by a cartoon hand at the bottom of the screen, with computerized characters (that participants believed to be peers) on either side. (a) The inclusion condition was always played first.
 In the inclusion condition, the participant and two virtual players received the ball equally often. (b) In the exclusion condition that followed the inclusion condition, the participant was left out of ball throws, simulating exclusion.

 Figure 2.
-Regions of interests in the social pain network (a), and Ordinary Least Square model results linking connectedness on Facebook and participants’ neural activation in the social pain network (b) as well as its subregions (c-d) during social exclusion in the cyberball task.
+Regions of interests in the social pain network (a), and OLS model results linking connectedness on Facebook and participants’ neural activation in the social pain network (b) as well as its subregions (c-d) during social exclusion in the cyberball task.
+All continuous predictors and the outcome variables are mean-centered and scaled by 1 standard deviation.

-Figure 4.
+Figure 3.
 Regions of interests in the mentalizing network (a), and Ordinary Least Square model results linking habitual use of Facebook and participants’ neural activation in the mentalizing network (b) as well as its subregions (c-i) during social exclusion in the cyberball task.
+All continuous predictors and the outcome variables are mean-centered and scaled by 1 standard deviation.

-Figure .
+Figure 4.
 Ordinary Least Square model results linking Facebook measures (a: connectedness on Facebook; b: habitual use of Facebook) and participants’ self-report rating of psychological distress after cyberball social exclusion.
+All continuous predictors and the outcome variables are mean-centered and scaled by 1 standard deviation.

 Tables